 Steve Walden Surfboards

 Erie Peeples Surfboards Erie has been shaping Surfboards in Florida since 1991.
 Erie is part of the high energy New School Florida crew.
 He is continually working on new designs to produce the most advanced designs available.
+We have been working with Erie for many years now.
+He makes some really great, high performance designs!
 Take a look at a few of his designs at www.eriesurfboards.com .